IMPORTANT SAFETY INFORMATION

 - KYPROLIS should not be combined with melphalan and prednisone: Newly diagnosed transplant ineligible multiple myeloma patients have shown an increased risk of serious and fatal side effects when using KYPROLIS in combination with melphalan and prednisone.

 - Possible fetal harm: KYPROLIS can cause harm to a fetus (unborn baby) when given to a pregnant woman.
-Women should avoid becoming pregnant during treatment with KYPROLIS and for 6 months following the final dose.
-Men should avoid fathering a child during treatment with KYPROLIS and for 3 months following the final dose.
+Women should use effective contraception during treatment with KYPROLIS and for 6 months following the final dose.
+Men should use effective contraception during treatment with KYPROLIS and for 3 months following the final dose.
 KYPROLIS can cause harm to a fetus if used during pregnancy or if you or your partner become pregnant during treatment with KYPROLIS.

 You should contact your doctor immediately if you experience any of the following: